Diseases

 • Cost of developing new or improved diagnostics and their validation

-2. Need to define the preferred diagnostic assay for each diagnostic target, in terms of additional info procured versus cost
+Need to evaluate the existing diagnostic assays for each specific diagnostic target: clinical, subclinical or epidemiological diagnosis.
+Need to define the preferred diagnostic assay for each diagnostic target, in terms of the value of additional info that is procured versus the cost.

 • Research requirements for new or improved diagnostics